Bystander dies while responding to boat accident

 HOPEWELL, N.Y.
-(WROC) – A man from Bloomfield has died after responding to a boat crash Saturday evening in Hopewell.
+(WROC) — A man from Bloomfield has died after responding to a boat accident Saturday evening in Hopewell.

+On County 4 Road in Ontario County sits a private pond — it was there during a gathering that 36-year-old Raymond Foster of Canandaigua was operating a jet ski, with an 8 year old boy sitting behind him.

+“The male operating the jet ski was making several aggressive maneuvers and turns and at one point the jet ski actually rolled over on its side, ejecting the two off of the jet ski,” said Ontario County Sheriff Kevin Henderson.

-Ontario County Sheriff’s deputies say 38-year-old Christopher Barber was a bystander who witnessed a boat crash in a small body of water along County Road 4.
+Ontario County Sheriff’s deputies say 38-year-old Christopher Barber was part of a group of bystanders who witnessed the watercraft accident.

-Deputies say Barber went to help the two occupants who were in the boat.
-Police identified 36-year-old Raymond Foster of Canandaigua as the operator of the boat that crashed.
-Foster had an 8-year-old boy in the boat with him.
+Deputies say Barber went to help the two occupants who were in the water, but suffered from a previous medical condition once he entered the water.

 When deputies arrived to the scene, they discovered that Barber was not conscious.
 Deputies removed Barber from the water and began performing CPR on him.